gtk-rs/gir/book/src/config/api.md

 version = "3.12"
 # prefixed object in mod.rs with #[cfg(mycond)]
 cfg_condition = "mycond"
-# if you want to override default option Ex. for write your own Display implementation
-generate_display_trait = false
 # if you want to generate builder with name SomeClassBuilder
 generate_builder = true
 # trust return value nullability annotations for this specific type.